 Go to Settings → WP Rocket → Dashboard tab and press the Clear cache button.

 You may also do this through the WordPress toolbar.
 Click on WP Rocket’s menu link, and you will see a dropdown menu.
 Clear your browser’s cache by clicking the link.

 Head over to Performance » Dashboard page and click on ’empty all caches button.

 If you are using another caching plugin check its documentation.

 Log on to your WordPress dashboard and click Settings » General.
-Make sure that the same adresse is entered in both field.
+Make sure that the same address is entered in both fields.
 Pay attention to the www.

 If you can’t access the admin area, then you can edit these fields using the wp-config.php file.